-U.S. sales of Zyprexa, a treatment for schizophrenia, acute mixed or manic episodes associated with bipolar I disorder, and bipolar maintenance, decreased 66 percent in the first three months of 2012.
-Sales outside the U.S. decreased 47 percent.
-The decreases in both the U.S. and outside the U.S. were due to the loss of patent exclusivity in the U.S. and most major international markets outside of Japan.
-We expect further erosion of Zyprexa sales throughout 2012.
+U.S. sales of Zyprexa, a treatment for schizophrenia, acute mixed or manic episodes associated with bipolar I disorder, and bipolar maintenance, decreased 96 percent and 82 percent in the second quarter and the first six months of 2012, respectively.
+Sales outside the U.S. decreased 50 percent and 49 percent in the second quarter and the first six months of 2012, respectively.
+The decreases were due to the loss of patent exclusivity in the U.S. and most major international markets outside of Japan.